 Though heartache can be grueling, it is an indicator of who your spouse isn’t.
 Though I believe we should limit the amount of times our hearts break, heartache does provide a lesson of knowing that God will take people out of our lives that are going to break us or destroy us, and He also takes people always who were never supposed to be there.

-This is what I learned after my heart was broken when I was 16, and I have held true to these lessons.
-I remember being a 16 year old girl, I remember the feelings I had, the anxiousness I felt when I saw other girls getting new boyfriends, and I am thankful I learned my lesson of waiting and patience when it comes to dating.
+This is what I learned after heartache and I have held true to these lessons.
+I remember the feelings I had, the anxiousness I felt when I saw other girls getting new boyfriends, and I am thankful I learned my lesson of waiting and patience when it comes to dating.

 “I charge you, O daughters of Jerusalem,